Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 Can anxiety go away without therapy?

-You don’t have to keep carrying this alone.
+And you don’t have to keep carrying this by yourself.

 Next